 5. Saving money needs to be a top priority.

 Simply put, there is no time like the present to start saving.
 And that’s not just a cliche.
 That’s actually the truth.
 The sooner you start saving, the more money you will have saved up for when you actually need it.

 If you want to save more, than you need to make it a priority—a top priority.
 Saving money might feel like something that’s negotiable, but your financial health is of utmost importance.
-According to Neeley, “Our financial health and strength is just as important as our mental, emotional, and physical health and strength.”
+According to Neeley, “Our financial health and strength are just as important as our mental, emotional, and physical health and strength.

 “Taking time to better understand and empower yourself financially can be the backbone to creating the freedom, flexibility, and peace of mind you desire for your future.
 Having a strong, stable foundation for your finances is the easiest way to create a bright future in all other areas of your life.”